SheKnows Media ‐ Entertainment

 Here's the second movie on our list — after National Velvet — where a woman is forced to dress like a man just to play the sport she wants to play.
 In the 2006 teen flick She's the Man, star Amanda Bynes isn't sure what to do when her school's girls soccer team is cut and they won't let her play with the boys.
 The obvious solution?
-Cut your hair, pretend to be your twin brother, and start attending his private school across town.
+Cut your hair, pretend to be your twin brother and start attending his private school across town.
 She makes the men's team, and everything is going as planned until she falls for a young Channing Tatum and her brother returns to town.
-This comedy gets extra points for taking on serious issues of gender discrimination while also bringing the (albeit corny) laughs.
+This comedy gets extra points for taking on serious issues of gender discrimination while also bringing the (admittedly corny) laughs.

 This totally underrated 2009 film stars Ellen Page as a Texas teen who doesn't fit in with the pageant life her family wants for her.
 When she discovers roller derby, everything in her life seems to fall into place.
 We love the all-girl cast, including Kristen Wiig and Juliette Lewis.
-Bonus points that this is directed by a woman, too: Drew Barrymore.
-Our favorite moment is when Page passionately confesses to her conservative family that she is in love with roller derby, not some stupid boy (although there is a tiny love interest subplot that we don't mind at all).
+Bonus points that this is directed by a woman too: Drew Barrymore.
+Our favorite moment is when Page's character passionately confesses to her conservative family that she is in love with roller derby, not some stupid boy (although there is a tiny love interest subplot that we don't mind at all).

 If there's one thing we love more than sports, it's Goldie Hawn.
 In this mostly forgotten '80s flick, we meet Molly McGrath, who applies to be the head football coach of an inner city high school team that can't seem to win.
 Although no one — including the team — thinks she can do it, she starts pulling off wins.
 The movie is funny and touching, and did we mention Goldie Hawn?
-We are also pretty sure it's the only movie on the planet about a female coach.
-We need more of those.

 This movie follows Monica and Quincy through their lives, which are dominated by their love of basketball (and... wait for it... each other!).
 From childhood to college hoops to professional ball, the two butt heads, date, break up and make up, all in between three-pointers.
-We love this film because Monica never compromises on her love of the game and her goals with Quincy, which ends up being the thing he loves about her most.
-Aww, we want to watch this one again immediately.
+We love this film because Monica never compromises on her love of the game and her goals just for Quincy, which ends up being the thing he loves about her most.
+Aww, we want to watch this one again... immediately.

 For our next movie, we return to the common theme of girls who have to rebel against their families and society just to kick a ball around.
-In this 2002 comedy classic, the 18-year-old daughter of orthodox Sikh outside of London does all she can to keep her family happy while also joining a football (that's soccer, Americans) team.
+In this 2002 comedy classic, the 18-year-old daughter of orthodox Sikhs outside London does all she can to keep her family happy while also joining a football (that's soccer, Americans) team.
 Will she pursue her dream of playing sports professionally, or will she learn to cook and get engaged like all the women who came before her?
 Cue this one up to find out.

 Let us now travel to the '80s and the wonderful world of track and field.
 Personal Best came out in 1982 to critical acclaim, and it's easy to see why.
-A young track star is training for the Olympics but gets caught up in a love triangle between her mentor (actual track star Patrice Donnelly) and a swimmer.
+A young track star is training for the Olympics but gets caught up in a love triangle between her mentor (played by actual track star Patrice Donnelly) and a swimmer.
 Can she work hard enough to make the team, or will she get distracted by her love life?
 This movie is more than a bit dated, but that makes it fun.
 And we really appreciate the appearance of a same-sex relationship in a sports movie (can we have more of that, please?).
 Worth the watch!